Pro-Western former general Pavel favoured as Czechs elect president

 By Jan Lopatka

-PRAGUE, Jan 27 (Reuters) - Former Czech army chief Petr Pavel, a mainstream pro-Western candidate backing aid for Ukraine, held a commanding lead over billionaire ex-premier Andrej Babis as Czechs headed to a run-off vote for a new president on Friday and Saturday.
+PRAGUE, Jan 27 (Reuters) - Former Czech army chief Petr Pavel, a mainstream pro-Western candidate backing aid for Ukraine, held a commanding poll lead over billionaire ex-premier Andrej Babis as Czechs began voting for a new president on Friday.

-Pavel, 61, a bearded retired general, ran as an independent and had the support of the Czech Republic's centre-right cabinet.
+Voting booths opened at 2 p.m.
+(1300 GMT) on Friday and close at 2 p.m. on Saturday, with results expected later that day.

-Czech presidents do not carry many day-to-day powers but pick prime ministers and central bank leaders, have a say in foreign policy, are powerful opinion makers and can push the government on policies.
+Pavel, 61, a bearded retired general, is running as an independent and has the support of the Czech Republic's centre-right cabinet.
+But he has sought to project himself as a candidate who can bridge political divides.

-Betting agencies put him at 10 times more likely to win than Babis, and he led final opinion polls released on Monday.
+"I see the presidential post as a duty.
+I served this country and its people all my life and regardless of their party affiliation or who they voted for," Pavel said in a televised debate on private broadcaster Nova on Thursday evening.

-Voting starts at 2 p.m.
-(1300 GMT) on Friday and ends at 2 p.m. on Saturday, with results expected later that day.
+Betting agencies say Pavel is 10 times more likely to win than Babis, and he led final opinion polls released on Monday.

 Pavel enlisted in the army during the Communist era when Prague was part of the Soviet-led Warsaw Pact, and was decorated for peacekeeping services in former Yugoslavia in the 1990s.
 He rose to lead the Czech general staff and was chairman of NATO's military committee for three years before retirement in 2018.